omgnetwork/omgnetwork.github.io/website/versioned_docs/version-1.0.0/managing-utxos.md

 7. Select [`Show UTXOs`](https://github.com/omisego/omg-samples/tree/master/omg-js/app/04-utxo-show), [`Merge UTXOs`](https://github.com/omisego/omg-samples/tree/master/omg-js/app/04-utxo-merge) or [`Split UTXOs`](https://github.com/omisego/omg-samples/tree/master/omg-js/app/04-utxo-split) on the left side, observe the logs on the right.

-> Code samples for all tutorials use the same repository — `omg-samples`, thus skip steps 1-4 if you've set up the project already.
+> Code samples for all tutorials use the same repository — `omg-samples`, thus you have to set up the project and install dependencies only one time.